+Beginning Claims and

+of Year Changes in Claims End of Year

+Liability Estimates tes Paid Paid Liability

+-

-Beginning of Year Liability Claims and Changes in Estimates Claims Paid End of Year Liability 2014 \$ 0.00 \$ 7,877.38 \$ 0.00 \$ 7,877.38 2015 \$ 7,877.38 \$ 6,186.29 \$ 8,933.38 \$ 5,130.29
+2014 \$ 0.00 \$ 7,877.38 \$ 0.00 \$ 7,877.38

+2015 \$ 7,877.38 \$ 6,186.29 \$ 8,933.38 \$ 5,130.29

 The School District participates in the Georgia Education Workers' Compensation Trust, a public entity risk pool organized on December 1, 1991, to develop, implement and administer a program of workers' compensation self-insurance for its member organizations.
 The School District pays an annual premium to the Trust for its general worker's compensation insurance coverage.
 Specific excess of loss insurance coverage is provided through an agreement by the Trust with the Safety National Casualty Company to provide coverage for potential losses sustained by the Trust in excess of \$1.0 million loss per occurrence, up to the statutory limit.
 Employers' Liability insurance coverage is also provided with limits of \$2.0 million.
-The Trust covers the first \$1.0 million of each Employers liability claim with Safety National Providing additional Employers Liability limits up to a \$2.0 million per occurrence maximum.
-Safety National Casualty Company also provides \$2.0 million in aggregate coverage to the Trust, attaching at 110% of the loss fund and based on the Fund's annual premium.
+The Trust covers the first \$1.0 million of each Employers liability claim with Safety National providing additional Employers Liability limits up to a \$2.0 million per occurrence maximum.
+Safety National Casualty Company also provides \$2.0 million in aggregate coverage to the Trust, attaching at 110% of the loss fund and based on the Fund's annual normal premium.